 Internal-Group Identifiers and External-Group Identifiers are used to identify a group of UEs.

-The different identifiers in 5GS are used for different purposes.
-Depending on the use cases and required functionality for supporting AIoT, different AIoT device IDs should be introduced.

 To be able to perform authentication and authorization procedures in 5GS, it is necessary to introduce SUPI like and SUCI like IDs for AIoT devices.
 The SUCI like AIoT device ID is a concealed format of SUPI like AIoT device ID, which is used to transmit the device ID from AIoT devices towards network, similar as SUCI in registration request.

 The SUPI like AIoT device ID and SUCI like AIoT device ID should contains the following parts: